Florida has many gun-friendly laws—but you may still face severe consequences if you disobey those laws.

 Open carry laws only apply to public settings.
 It is legal to carry or display a gun while engaging in an activity like hunting or camping, while at a gun range, or while in a private residence or vehicle.

-In Florida, concealed carry is when you have a weapon on your person that is hidden from others’ view.
+In Florida, concealed carry is when you have a weapon on your person that is hidden from others’ views.
 To legally carry a concealed weapon, you need a license from the Department of Agriculture and Consumer Services.
+These are also known as concealed carry permits.
 Carrying a concealed weapon while unlicensed may result in significant penalties.

 Carrying Firearms in Private Vehicles